sanjaykr5/Distracted-Driver/README.md

 This repository contains training of res-net 50 on Distracted Driver.
 The dataset is taken from a [kaggle competition](https://www.kaggle.com/c/state-farm-distracted-driver-detection/data).

+## Service used for training model

+__The model is trained on p2.xlarge Amazon Web Services EC2 instance.The GPU is K100 Nvidia GPU.
+The training time was 20 minutes.__

 * The code is in training.ipynb.

 * To run the jupyter notebook download the dataset from kaggle and extract it in the current directory.